Back to blog

 The Migration in One Paragraph

 Leaving Leadpages is mostly straightforward but has three failure modes that wreck most migrations: pages get deleted before traffic redirects are in place, integrations get re-authorized incorrectly and silently drop new leads, and popups don't transfer at all.
-This guide walks through the full migration step-by-step including the data exports, DNS swap, integration reconfiguration, and the safety period before you cancel Leadpages — based on a hands-on test we ran in April 2026 migrating 12 active pages off a Leadpages Pro plan to AIPages Pro.
+This guide walks through the full migration step-by-step including the data exports, DNS swap, integration reconfiguration, and the safety period before you cancel Leadpages — built from Leadpages' own documentation, public DNS-propagation guidance, and common migration patterns documented on G2 + Capterra user reviews.

 Before You Migrate: Decide What's Actually Moving